 Well, our great outdoors gives us a big head start.
 Mighty peaks, sparkling seas and rushing rivers are just waiting to be explored.
 And we pack lots into a small space.
 Spend a week in Wales and you could fit in mountain biking, hiking, paddling and even ziplining and caving!

-Of course, the cost of activity holidays for families with teens can add up - it's not like you can pop them on a campbed in your room anymore.
+Of course, the cost of activity holidays for families can add up.
 With excellent campsites, cottages and B&Bs at reasonable prices and great value eateries and pubs, you get lots more for your money on a family adventure holiday in Wales.

 Family watersports holidays

-Adventure holidays with teenagers in Wales often involve getting wet!
+Adventure holidays in Wales often involve getting wet!
 You'll find all sorts of great options here for family watersports adventures.